petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/server-administration-and-email.md

 You can manage and monitor your Liferay instance from the server administration console.
 For example, you can view the current system or portal properties or configure logging and log levels.
 This is also where you can configure the email server for the whole system.
 See [Using the Server Administration Panel](https://learn.liferay.com/en/w/dxp/system-administration/using-the-server-administration-panel) to learn more.

 Configure a mail server that is used for email notifications (e.g. user registration, password management, etc.).
-Follow the steps below to configure the mail server for Delectable Bonsai.
+Follow the steps below to configure the mail server for Clarity Vision Solutions.

 ### Configuring Mail in LXC